majapljeka/Programming-notes/CSharp/Part - 30,31,35 - Interfaces.md

+Interface present what class needs to do, but dont how to do.

 We create interfaces using interface keyword.
 Just like classes interfaces also contains properties, methids, delegates or events, but only declaration and no implementations.

 **Interfaces can only have declarations and no have definitation or implementations.**